mmorris/DuckDuckGoDaemon/README.md

 How To Install
 --------------
-1. Copy the file into /Library/LaunchDaemons/.
+1. Copy the com.mattmorris.duckduckgo.plist into /Library/LaunchDaemons/.
 2. Reboot [OR] Type the following command in terminal:

 `sudo launchctl load /Library/LaunchDaemons/com.mattmorris.duckduckgo`